userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/01.base-setup/docs.md

 })->add('authGuard');
 ```

-We have not added any routes to these groups yet but will do some later on in this tutorial.
+We will add routes to these groups later on in the tutorial.
 For now, your completed file should look like:

 `app/sprinkles/pastries/routes/pastries.php`